 Agreed Action Progress Responsible Person Date Reprofile scheduling of 2020/21 savings targets and transformational activity for period to 2022/23 in response to COVID-19 crisis and implement robust programme and benefits management to ensure continued financial control.
 By end March 2022, all outstanding approved savings had been successfully delivered.
-Further scoping work will take place in early 2022/23 to determine the transformation projects of greatest strategic importance for the IJB and the communities it serves.
-Chief Finance Officer September 2022 Implement standing agenda item at each IJB Audit, Risk and Scrutiny Committee to provide update on transformational activity and benefits management in line with above reprofiling.
+Further scoping will take place across 2022/23 to determine the transformation projects of greatest strategic importance for the IJB and the communities it serves.
+Chief Finance Officer March 2023 Implement standing agenda item at each IJB Audit, Risk and Scrutiny Committee to provide update on transformational activity and benefits management in line with above reprofiling.
 As previously noted, our Transformation Programme was paused in March 2020 to enable the HSCP to focus on critical and essential services.
-Prioritisation of transformational activity will now occur in September 2022 and updates to the Audit, Risk and Scrutiny Committee will commence at this point, with a view to delivery of key transformational activity by end March 2024.
-Chief Finance Officer Updated timescale: September 2022 Put in place a plan to review, on a rolling basis, IJB key governance documents, including for example Standing Orders, Scheme of Delegation and Financial Regulations.
+Prioritisation of transformational activity will continue across 2022/23 and updates to the IJB's Audit, Risk and Scrutiny Committee will commence from March 2023, with a view to deliver key transformational activity by end 2024/25.
+Chief Finance Officer Updated timescale: March 2023 Put in place a plan to review, on a rolling basis, IJB key governance documents, including for example Standing Orders, Scheme of Delegation and Financial Regulations.
 Key governance documents are reviewed on an ongoing basis, as required, and considered through the IJB's Audit, Risk and Scrutiny Committee and/or the IJB, as appropriate.
 Work is underway to take forward the development of an updated Scheme of Delegation for the IJB that explicitly sets out the arrangements that are in place regarding delegations to officers and those that remain within the remit and responsibility of the parent organisations.
-Head of Strategic Planning & Health Improvement Ongoing Working with NHSGGC and the five other HSCP's within NHSGGC, develop commissioning plans in relation to acute Set Aside resources.
+Head of Strategic Planning & Health Improvement Ongoing Working with NHSGGC and the five other HSCPs within NHSGGC, develop commissioning plans in relation to acute Set Aside resources.
 In September 2021 the IJB received a report on the Board-wide draft Unscheduled Care Joint Commissioning Plan, which was subsequently agreed by the other five HSCPs in NHSGGC.
 The final version of the HSCP-led NHSGGC Unscheduled Care Joint Commissioning Plan was presented to the IJB in March 2022.
 Head of Health and Social Care (Paisley) Complete